A little-known hedge fund caused widespread chaos on Wall Street - KESQ

 Hogan said investors must remember the inherent risks involved in the business lines of banks.

-“They watch the creditworthiness of clients, but it’s now always perfect,” he said.
+“They watch the creditworthiness of clients, but it’s not always perfect,” he said.

 The creditworthiness of Archegos is a central question here.
 Bill Hwang, the firm’s founder and a protégé of hedge fund pioneer Julian Robertson, was previously enmeshed in an insider trading scandal at Tiger Asia Management, a hedge fund he founded.